-7.2.16 Impact on Local Roads/Routes
+7.3.10 Impact on Local Roads/Routes

-Exploration projects are usually associated with movements of heavy trucks and equipment or machinery that use local roads.
-Heavy vehicles travelling on local roads exert pressure on the roads and may make the roads difficult to use.
-This will be a concern if maintenance and care is not taken during the exploration phase.
+Exploration projects are usually associated with the movement of heavy trucks, equipment, and machinery on local roads.
+Heavy vehicles travelling on local roads put pressure on them and may make them difficult to use.
+This will be a concern if maintenance and care are not taken during the exploration phase.
 The impact would be short-term (during exploration only) and therefore, manageable.
 Without any management and or mitigation measures, the impact can be rated as medium and to reduce this rating to low, mitigation measures will need to be effectively implemented.
-The assessment of this impact is presented in Table 19.
+The assessment of this impact is presented in Table 20.

-Table 19: Assessment of impacts of exploration on local roads
+Table 20: Assessment of impacts of exploration on local roads